STACK service specifications

 Outputs

-The output of this service is a multi-mission and multitemporal co-located stack with N assets as single band GeoTIFF in COG format.
-The output is a STAC item with as many assets as provided in input.
-All assets of this co-located stack are COG and have the same shape.
+The output of STACK is a multi-mission and multitemporal co-located stack with N single band assets in COG format.
+The output STAC item includes as many assets as provided in input plus the ones generated with s-expressions.

 STACK Product specifications can be found in the table below.